EOxServer/eoxserver/docs/sphinx/en/developers/autotest.rst

 .. _Autotest:

-The 'autotest' instance
+The *autotest* instance
 =======================

+.. contents:: Table of Contents
+    :depth: 3
+    :backlinks: top

-The `autotest` package is a minimal EOxServer instance to run tests against the basic functionality of EOxServer.
+The *autotest* package is a minimal EOxServer instance to run tests against the basic functionality of EOxServer.
 It provides test data and expected results for various components.